 |Supplementary power connectors||One 8-pin and one 6-pin|

 Parameters of memory installed on GeForce GTX 780: its type, size, bus, clock and resulting bandwidth.
-Note that GPUs integrated into processors don't have dedicated memory and use a shared part of system RAM.
+Note that GPUs integrated into processors have no dedicated memory and use a shared part of system RAM instead.

 |Memory bus width||384 Bit||of 19000 (GeForce RTX 3080 12 GB)|